Security vulnerability information and common security questions

 PaperCut does not store any user passwords and instead interrogates the directory service in real-time, as caching or storing passwords is regarded as a security risk.
 The only exceptions to this rule are the built-in admin user account and PaperCut internal accounts which are covered above.

 Q What level of encryption does PaperCut use?

-Client-server communication of sensitive data is conducted over an SSL link - this is an equivalent level of encryption to that used by a web browser connected on an https:// website.
+Client-server communication of sensitive data is conducted over a TLS link - this is an equivalent level of encryption to that used by a web browser connected on an https:// website.

 Q I am going to use Popup Authentication.
 What should I consider?

 Popup-authentication is an auxiliary authentication method and in general should not be used in preference to a protocol-level authentication system.
-Popup authentication (IP session based authentication) and it’s security considerations are discussed in detail in the KB article Considerations When Using Popup Authentication.
+Popup authentication (IP session-based authentication) and it’s security considerations are discussed in detail in the article Considerations When Using Popup Authentication.

 Q Can I open port 9191/9192 to the world?

 Best practice suggests not exposing any services to the Internet unless required.
 Having said that, we have designed PaperCut to be secure and with the intention of our users opening the HTTPS port 9192 to the Internet to facilitate services such as: